Western access to O'Hare closer to reality

 Bensenville and other western suburban towns have been fighting for a western access road to the airport for years.

-"An agreement to sign a letter of intent with Canadian Pacific railroad is approved," said Tollway board chairman Frank Schillerstrom after a vote at Wednesday's hastily-called board meeting.
+"An agreement to sign a letter of intent with Canadian Pacific railroad is approved," said Tollway Board Chairman Robert Schillerstrom after a vote at Wednesday's hastily-called board meeting.
 It means the Western access road is closer to reality.

 "It's gonna save people time and money.
 It's gonna move goods and services across our county more efficiently, and at the end of the day it's going to benefit our residents," DuPage County board member Pete DiCianni said.